GoogleContainerTools/kaniko/README.md

 #### --no-push

 Set this flag if you only want to build the image, without pushing to a registry.

+#### --registry-certificate

+Set this flag to provide a certificate for TLS communication with a given registry.

+Expected format is `my.registry.url=/path/to/the/certificate.cert`

 #### --registry-mirror